An extension of polar duality of toric varieties and its consequences in Mirror Symmetry: Introduction

-Moreover, $f$-duality explains quite well why, passing from a framing to a weak framing, that is, loosing positivity properties, translates in loosing completeness properties of the associated mirror partner, so well justifying a description of mirror symmetry in terms of a duality between associated LG models (see Remark~\ref{rem:negKod}).
+Moreover, $f$-duality explains quite well why, passing from a framing to a weak framing, that is, losing positivity properties, translates in losing completeness properties of the associated mirror partner, so well justifying a description of mirror symmetry in terms of a duality between associated LG models (see Remark~\ref{rem:negKod}).

-A further important remark, is that, since $f$-duality is a duality between framed toric varieties, that is, between pairs given by a complete toric variety and a sufficiently positive torus invariant Weil divisor, multiple mirror partners can, in principle, be assigned by a changing of framing in the same linear equivalence class (see \S\ref{ssez:MWeb}).
+\halfline \textbf{Multiple mirror phenomenon and the Mirror Web.} A further important remark, is that, since $f$-duality is a duality between framed toric varieties, that is, between pairs given by a complete toric variety and a sufficiently positive torus invariant Weil divisor, multiple mirror partners can, in principle, be assigned by a changing of framing in the same linear equivalence class (see \S\ref{ssez:MWeb}).
 This means that, one should think of mirror duality more in terms of a connection between nodes in a web (the Mirror Web) rather than a phenomenon connecting pairs of mirror partners, that is, a symmetry, as done for \cy varieties.
 Notice that the multiple mirror phenomenon is a well known one, also for \cy varieties, after e.g. the R{\o}dland example \cite{Rodland} (see Remark~\ref{rem:mult.mirr} and references therein).